This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 years its simply replaced as well.
 This presents a

-grave problem for people who want a slate roof correctly
+grave problem for people who want a 150-year slate roof correctly

 installed.
 Plywood has not demonstrated the longevity of